ibz24/Zungailia_Davidson_McClaugherty/README.md

 <describe the folders contained in the repository, including what type of files they contain>

+The repository contains 3 folders.
+The Data folder contains 3 folders: Raw (containing csv files of data downloaded from sources), Processed (wrangled datasets containing only pertinent information for analysis in csv format), and Metadata (containing a md file of relevant information about the investigators, data, and analysis.)

 <describe the formats of files for the various purposes contained in the repository>

 <describe your file naming conventions>